HaydenMacDonald/squashinformr/README.md

 Squash Association’s World Tour and other squash tournaments via
 <a href="http://www.squashinfo.com/" target="_blank">SquashInfo</a>.
 The
-functions within this package scrape, parse, and clean data associated with players, tournaments, and rankings data.
+functions within this package scrape, parse, and clean data associated with players, tournaments, and rankings.

 ## Installation